THE-WIRE/RT-Code-Collab/README.md

 <hr>
 <h4> Note - If you want to collaborate, both the systems must have logged in and also the file name and its extension must be the same </h4>

+### GIF Images

+### Applications

+<li> Aplications to this system can be numerous.
+Few of the applications are listed below: </li>
+  <li> Real time code collaboration for programmers with their favourite code editor for their comfort </li>
+  <li> A real time code collaboration team viewer system </li>
+  <li> For online tutors to share and help other students to debug their code </li>
+  <li> This can also be used for the purpose of interviews during the technical round to test the students with their coding skills </li>
+  <li> And many more ...</li>

 ### Further